 South Carolina lakes are popular among anglers across the U.S.

 More than 350 tournaments are hosted on these lakes each year, like the Iron Man Open on Lake Murray.

-In addition to the top-notch bass fishing, South Carolina lakes offer excellent fishing for striped bass, crappie, catfish, walleye, and even trout.
-(Remember to maintain a valid South Carolina Fishing License.)
+In addition to the state's top-notch bass fishing, South Carolina offers excellent fishing for striped bass, crappie, catfish, walleye and trout.

-Almost every major lake in South Carolina is bordered by a state park.
+Almost every major lake in this state is bordered by one of its 23 state parks.